kjpgit/techdemo/dotnet_client_server/README.md

 This is only about 2x of what the toy coroutine allocated.
 It's likely that the memory overhead of the language / runtime is going to be small compared to your application-specific data.

+I also appreciate the exceptions thrown by the runtime when I was up against max file descriptor limits.
+"Errors must not pass silently" - I'm glad C# agrees.